 Tax bankruptcy discharge

 Some tax debt is not dischargeable through bankruptcy.
 Tax bankruptcy discharge can happen through Chapter 7 and Chapter 13 bankruptcy if they meet specific criteria.
 The criteria include five rules: 1) the due date for filing a tax return is at least three years ago; 2) the tax return was filed at least two years ago; 3) the tax assessment (if any, other than the filing of the return) is at least 240 days old; 4) there is no fraud or willful evasion; and 5) the taxes are income taxes (as contrasted with, say, payroll taxes or sales taxes).
-Naturally, the tax bankruptcy discharge is first of all contingent on the taxpayer being eligibility for a discharge, period.
-But that’s a whole ‘nother page.
+Naturally, the tax bankruptcy discharge is first of all contingent on the taxpayer being eligible for a discharge, period.
+But that’s a whole ‘another page.

 1. The Three Year Rule

 The tax return (and therefore payment) for a particular tax year must have been due without penalty at least three years before filing for a tax bankruptcy discharge.

 If you filed an extension, the three years are determined by the extension.
 For example, Adam Smith’s return would have been due on April 15 – or the next business day thereafter – but he applied for an extension out to October 15.
 If the tax year was 2010, his return would and payment without penalty would have been due October 15, 2011.
 Unless October 15 fell on a weekend, which I didn’t bother to verify, but you get the idea.
 Measuring from October 15, 2011, the earliest date his taxes are dischargeable is October 15, 2014 – three years later.
 But all this assumes Mr. Smith filed his return.

 2. The Two Year Rule